gethinode/hinode/content/en/docs/0.8/configuration/fonts.md

 ---
 title: Fonts
 description: Configure a specific font to style your website.
-date: 2023-01-21
+date: 2023-01-28
 group: configuration
 layout: docs
 ---

 Hinode uses a configurable font stack that includes support for Emoji across browsers and devices.
-Review the configuration settings on how to update the font.
+Review the configuration settings below on how to update the font.

 ## Font configuration